 Leading a Data Revolution

 Under Galperin’s leadership, the Controller’s office has issued numerous financial and performance audits focused on improving the efficiency and accountability of City government — and on delivering quality neighborhood services.
-These audits are improving street maintenance, homeless housing and outreach, arts funding, management of the City’s special funds, the Dept. of Water and Power, workers’ compensation costs, development fees, airport operations, L.A.’s trees, emergency services and much more.
-Galperin has also been a staunch advocate for increasing equity at the City and beyond.
+These audits are improving street maintenance, homeless housing and outreach, arts funding, management of the City’s special funds, the Dept. of Water and Power, workers’ compensation costs, illegal dumping pickup, airport operations, L.A.’s trees, emergency services and much more.
+Galperin has also been a staunch advocate for increasing equity at the City and in the region.

 Because of an audit conducted by Galperin’s office and subsequent partnership with the City Council, Street Damage Restoration Fee receipts grew to 10 times the revenue L.A. recovered for the fee just two years earlier.
 This allows the City to fix more streets that badly need it now and in the future.